 AI project planning is only as good as the context the AI has.
-Ask ChatGPT to plan your payment integration and it'll give you a reasonable-sounding architecture — that doesn't fit your database schema, references a library you're not using, and skips the edge case your existing auth flow creates.
+Drop a feature idea into Claude or paste a description into your coding agent and you'll get a reasonable-sounding architecture — that doesn't fit your database schema, references a library you're not using, and skips the edge case your existing auth flow creates.
+A METR study on experienced open-source developers found that developers using AI actually took 19% longer on tasks — while believing AI had sped them up.
 The plan sounds right.
 It's wrong for your project.

 Tekk.coach reads your codebase before planning anything.
 The agent searches your repository, identifies your stack and patterns, asks questions grounded in what it finds, and generates a structured spec — scope boundaries, subtasks with acceptance criteria, file references.
 Planning that fits your actual project, not a hypothetical one.